An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 2. You’re relying on websites such as Upwork and Fiverr

-Are newspapers like The New York Times and tech companies like HP and Google likely to be hiring freelancers off Upwork?
-No, they’re not.
-So if you want to build a career that involves writing for national publications, doing content marketing for big brands, or making a good per hour rate, ditch the websites and start reaching out to editors and content managers directly.
+If you want to build a career that involves writing for national publications, doing content marketing for big brands, or making a good hourly rate, ditch the websites and start reaching out to editors and content managers directly.

 3. You haven’t yet mastered the art of a good pitch

-Knowing how to write a good query letter is one of the most basic tools in a professional writer’s arsenal.
-If you don’t yet have that, it needs to be one of the things you learn about first and most urgently.
+Knowing how to write a good pitch or Letter of Introduction is one of the most basic tools in a professional writer’s arsenal.
+If you don’t yet have that, stop everything else and fix that first.

-Handily, I’ve written a lot about pitching and querying on this website.
+Handily, I’ve written a lot about pitching on this website.
 Here are a few posts to start you off:

 When it Comes to Pitching, Should You Aim High… or Low?